-He had gone there to obtain a permit to go to the National Heart Centre (IJN) to refill his quarterly prescription.
+He had gone there to obtain a permit to go to the National Heart Institute (IJN) to refill his quarterly prescription.

 When they turn away an elderly gentleman, like my husband with a heart condition, we need to seriously rethink and question policies such as these.

 Personally, I feel that IPD Klang’s priorities are seriously misplaced when issues of dress take precedence over the service they have sworn to provide.
 Our police force should serve everyone, regardless of class, race, religion and culture.
 When they refused to serve my husband because of his choice of clothing, I think our system is as good as failing.

 In 2015 it was definitively stated in Parliament that there is no dress code for the public when dealing with government departments and agencies.